Fox Theatre Single-Year Grant Program

 2026 / 2027 Single-Year Grant Workshops

-We are excited to announce the dates and locations for the Workshops in our 2026/2027 Single-Year Grant Program.
+We are excited to announce the dates and locations for the in-person workshops and virtual session in our 2026/2027 Single-Year Grant Program.
 We hope you will plan to join us in Marietta, Winterville, or virtually to learn more about our grant process and application requirements.
-Our Workshops are free, and we require that you register online in advance to attend any Workshop.
-We will not offer day-of registration for any workshop.
+Our workshops and session are free, and we require that you register online in advance to attend any in-person workshop or virtual session.
+We will not offer day-of registration for any workshop or session.
 We strongly recommend reviewing the Fox Theatre Grant Program Guidelines below and attending either an in-person or virtual grant session before applying.

 Winterville Grant Workshop